103rd Grey Cup

 The 103rd Grey Cup was a Canadian football game that was played on November 29, 2015 between the East Division champion Ottawa Redblacks and the West Division champion Edmonton Eskimos to decide the Canadian Football League (CFL) championship for the 2015 season.
 The game was played at Investors Group Field in Winnipeg, Manitoba.
-Shaw Communications was the presenting sponsor of the game; it was the first time in CFL history that the Grey Cup has been sponsored.
+Shaw Communications was the presenting sponsor of the game; it was the first time in CFL history that the Grey Cup had been sponsored.
 The Eskimos won the contest 26–20 to claim their 14th Grey Cup championship in franchise history and first since 2005.
 Mike Reilly was named Most Valuable Player and Shamawd Chambers received the Dick Suderman Trophy as Most Valuable Canadian.
 It was the Eskimos' first Grey Cup win that did not involve Hugh Campbell in any capacity with the organization since the 1975 Grey Cup.
 This was Edmonton's last Grey Cup under the "Eskimos" name before the team name was changed to the Edmonton Elks in 2020.